The Complexity of Resilience Problems via Valued Constraint Satisfaction: Hardness from pp-Constructions

-If $C$ and $D$ are sets, then we equip the space $C^D$ of functions from $D$ to $C$ with the topology of pointwise convergence, where $C$ is taken to be discrete.
+Heading towards the definition of pp-constructions, we introduce the important notion of fractional maps.
+To establish this notion and its basic properties, we need to work with notions from topology and measure theory, which we carefully introduce below at the required level of generality.
+If $C$ and $D$ are sets, then we equip the space $C^D$ of functions from $D$ to $C$ with the topology of pointwise convergence, i.e., the product topology on the space $C^D$ where $C$ is a discrete topological space.
 In this topology, a basis of open sets is given by

 for $a \in D^k$ and $b \in C^k$ for some $k \in {\mathbb N}$, and $f$ is applied componentwise.
-For any topological space $T$, we denote by $B(T)$ the Borel $\sigma$-algebra on $T$, i.e., the smallest subset of the powerset ${\mathcal P}(T)$ which contains all open sets and is closed under countable intersection and complement.
+For any topological space $T$, we denote by $\mathcal{B}(T)$ the Borel $\sigma$-algebra on $T$, i.e., the smallest subset of the powerset ${\mathcal P}(T)$ which contains all open sets and is closed under countable intersection and complement.
 We write $[0,1]$ for the set $\{x \in {\mathbb R} \mid 0 \leq x \leq 1\}$.

 \begin{definition}[fractional map] Let $C$ and $D$ be sets.
 A \emph{fractional map} from $D$ to $C$ is a probability distribution